Download the report [1MB]

 The law provides for the right of workers to form and join unions, with significant oversight by the Registrar of Trade Unions.
 It does not provide for collective bargaining and prohibits strikes.
 The law prohibits employers from discriminating against workers for union activities, but it does not provide for reinstatement for dismissal related to union activity.
 There were no unions or worker organizations in the country.

 By law unions must register with the government under the same process and are subject to the same laws as other organizations (see section 2.b., Freedom of Association).
 All unions that do not register with the Trade Union Registrar face penalties.
 The registrar is prohibited from registering unions whose pursuit is unlawful, where there is already a union deemed to be representative, or if it represents more than one industry.
-While the law permits the formation of trade union federations, as long as they are of the same sector, it forbids affiliation with international labor organizations unless the minister of home affairs and the ministry’s Department of Labor consent.
+While the law permits the formation of trade union federations if their member unions are from the same economic sector, it forbids affiliation with international labor organizations unless the minister of home affairs and the ministry’s Department of Labor consent.
 The law prescribes the use of trade union funds, prohibiting contributions to political parties or payment of court penalties.
 The law requires officers of trade unions to be “bona fide” (without explanation), which has been interpreted to allow authorities broad discretion to reject officers and require that such officers have been employed in the trade for a minimum of two years.

 Penalties for violating laws on unions include fines, imprisonment, or both.
 Penalties were commensurate with those for other laws involving denials of civil rights.